gradyrobbins/fourthStar/README.md

 ## Installing & Running
 A step by step series of examples that tell you how to get a development environment running

-Fork a copy of this Repository
+- [ ] Fork a copy of this Repository

-Download or Clone the Repo to your local machine
+- [ ] Download or Clone the Repo to your local machine

-In appsettings.json,  replace the "connectionStrings" values as follows:
+- [ ] In appsettings.json,  verify that the "ConnectionStrings" values are as follows:

 ```
 "ConnectionStrings": {